glebtk/Yandex-Images-Parser/README.md

 - [Selenium documentation](https://selenium-python.readthedocs.io)

 ## Contact Information
-If you have any suggestions or suggestions, feel free to contact me by email or via telegram!
+If you have any suggestions or feedback, feel free to contact me by email or via telegram!

 [![Mail](https://i.imgur.com/HILZFT2.png)](mailto:tutikgv@gmail.com)